yonguelink/random/tots.md

 0. Attempted to clarify the room 2 from the beginners' trial
 0. Stal enemy die from headshots thanks to /u/ziggurism
 0. Fixing a few errors on enemies (realized after replaying in the trials)
+0. Ice rod/Bombs arrow in the final room tip from /u/felicific